 If you are an avid coffee or energy drink consumer then you are aware of how addicting caffeinated beverages can be.

 A few hours after missing your scheduled dose the caffeine withdrawal symptoms start to set in.

-Last year I did a caffeine detox and it wasn’t pretty for me nor the people I live with and it seems like the more caffeine a person consumes, the greater the intensity and duration of the withdrawal.
+Last year I did a caffeine detox and it wasn’t pretty for me nor the people I live with.
+It seems that the more caffeine a person consumes, the greater the intensity and duration of the withdrawal.

-We decided to put together a list of the most common caffeine withdrawal symptoms so when you’re experiencing them, you’ll be comforted to know that you aren’t really dying but just detoxing from the caffeine.
+Here are the most common caffeine withdrawal symptoms.
+You’ll be comforted to know that you aren’t really dying but just detoxing from the caffeine.

-Also, for those who aren’t normally caffeine drinkers, these symptoms can be noticed after quitting caffeine even if it was only consumed for a few days in a row.
+If you aren’t normally a caffeine drinker, you may experience symptoms when quitting caffeine even if only consumed for a few days in a row.

 Top 10 Caffeine Withdrawal Symptoms

 A caffeine headache usually starts behind the eyes and then moves up the front of the head.

 This just isn’t your normal tiredness, this is sitting up straight but still can’t keep your eyes open tiredness.